-In-vehicle displays such as an instrument cluster in a vehicle provide vital information to the user.
+Abstract In-vehicle displays such as an instrument cluster in a vehicle provide vital information to the user.
 The information in terms of displays and tell-tales needs to be perceived by the user with minimal glance during driving.
 Drivers must recognize the condition of the vehicle and the state of its surroundings through primarily visual means.
 Drivers then process this in the brain, draw on their memory to identify problem situations, decide on a plan of action and execute it in order to avoid an accident.
 There are visual hindrances seen in real world scenario such as obscuration, reflection and glare on the instrument cluster which prevents the vital information flow from vehicle to the driver.
 In order to ensure safety while driving, the instrument cluster or driver displays should be placed in an optimized location.
-This paper deals with how to achieve a visual hindrance free cluster position in a vehicle to protect the important information flow from the vehicle to the driver.

 This SAE Aerospace Standard (AS) specifies minimum performance standards for all types of Electronic Displays and Electronic Display Systems that are intended for use in the flight deck by the flightcrew in all 14 CFR Part 23, 25, 27, and 29 aircraft.
 The requirements and recommendations in this document are intended to apply to all installed electronic displays and electronic display systems within the flight deck, regardless of intended function, criticality, or location within the flight deck, but may also be used for non-installed electronic displays.
 This document provides baseline requirements and recommendations (see section 2.3 for definitions of “shall” and “should”).
 This document primarily addresses hardware requirements, such as electrical, mechanical, optical, and environmental.
 It does not address system specific functions.